10 tips to win more prizes on Instagram

 3. Find and follow compers

 Checking what other compers do is a great way to find competitions.
 To find other compers, simply click competition hashtags and tap on an entry in the results, then tap the sharer’s username.
 You’ll also see compers commenting on photos and can tap to visit their profile from there – follow them, or save a link to their profile as a browser bookmark.
 If you follow a user, you can ‘get notifications’ every time they post.
-Using the ‘More’ (…) menu at the top of a user’s profile page select ‘get notifications’ – you’ll get a mobile notification when they post a new photo (you can also use this for companies that run regular comps, so you don’t miss out!).
+Tap Following on a user’s profile page, then tap notifications – you can choose to be notified when they post a new photo or story (you can also use this for companies that run regular comps, so you don’t miss out!).
+Compers share a lot of competitions to their stories, so when you visit their profile make sure to tap and view their stories.

 3. Be an active follower

-Don’t just regram and run.
 If you’re regularly liking and commenting on a company’s Instagram page, they’ll know you’re a fan.
-If you use their products, wear their clothes or visit their venue, be sure to tag them in your photo before you share it to Instagram!
+If you use their products, wear their clothes or visit their venue, be sure to tag them in your photo or story.
 Companies like to reward their fans and followers, and a competition prize is a great way to do it.

 4. Ensure your profile looks good